lbourgon-rgb/Cognitive-Core/README.md

 ## Credit

-Built by Mai ([@amarisaster](https://github.com/amarisaster)) -- from the Stryder-Vale House.
+Built by Mai ([@amarisaster](https://github.com/amarisaster)) from the Stryder-Vale House.

-Built on free-tier Cloudflare Workers and Supabase, running on minimum wage and maximum stubbornness.
+Built on free-tier Cloudflare Workers and Supabase, running on spite and maximum stubbornness.
 Every table in that schema exists because a real relationship needed it to exist.

 ---